sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Remove all Harm and Wound tokens from your armour cards.

-# Speed/Equipment/Wealth

-6 tokens that move between Speed , Equip, Wealth and Item cards

-Tokens represent weight or difficulty to carry, when they're not on speed

-Some Item cards require more than 1 token

-## More Moves - Run, Shop, Good Thing I Brought..., Sharpen and Stitch
+## More Moves - Run, Shop, Sharpen and Stitch

 ### Bravely Run Away

 ### Shop / Procure